davidschlegel/xps-9570-arch-docs/Arch_config.md

 #use libglvnd as a libgl provider since it is just a dispatch library (bridge) for mesa-libgl and nvidia-libgl
 #also install nvidia-utils
 sudo pacman -Syu nvidia-utils
-#and reboot.
+#...and reboot.
 Testing with lscpi as above should now show the nvidia driver loaded.

+#Install network manager to autoconnect.
+sudo pacman -Syu networkmanager
+#connect to wifi:
+#enable systemd service for Networkmanager
+systemctl enable NetworkManager.service
+#... and start it
+systemctl start NetworkManager.service
+#... and connect
+nmcli device wifi connect <SSID> password <PASSWORD>